 A1.3.2.1 The Chairman of an SG should establish a Steering Committee composed of all Vice-Chairmen, WP Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.

-[A1.3.2.2 The SGs will normally set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
+[Current: A1.3.2.2 The SGs will normally set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
 WPs are understood to exist over an undefined period to answer Questions and study the topics put before the SG.
 Each WP will study Questions and these topics, and will prepare draft Recommendations and other texts for consideration by the SG.
-To limit the resource impact on the BR, Member States, Sector Members, Associates and Academia3, an SG shall establish by consensus4 and maintain only the minimum number of WPs.
+To limit the resource impact on the BR, Member States, Sector Members, Associates and Academia3, an SG shall establish by consensus4 and maintain only the minimum number of WPs.]